Passing (gender): Being clocked

-Being clocked is when a transgender person is identified as transgender by observers, usually while trying to pass as cisgender.
+Being clocked is a term for a transgender person being identified as transgender by observers, usually while trying to pass as cisgender.

 Stealth

 The term stealth refers to trans people who effectively pass as cisgender and do not disclose their gender history.

 People may also choose to be stealth in some parts of their lives and not others, such as being stealth at work but openly transgender amongst friends.
 Being stealth can be chosen as a protective measure against discrimination or violence.
 According to Gillian Branstetter from the National Center for Transgender Equality, "People privilege the rights of others bas [sic] how they look".
 People may feel safer being able to appear as a non-transgender person than if their gender identity was more easily identifiable.

 Passing privilege

 Passing privilege is the concept that transgender people face less prejudice when they are perceived as cisgender, including less risk of harassment and violence, as well as better employment opportunities.
 There is a lack of research about the impact that passing has on an individual's societal experience.
 One study showed that passing can reduce one's likelihood of experiencing homelessness, as well as improve one's experience with homeless shelters; the study found that 11.4% of its transgender/gender non-conforming sample group stated that they had experienced homelessness directly related to their gender identity, and 16.3% indicated they needed to seek new or short-term living arrangements due to their identity.
 Among those dealing with direct homelessness, those who lacked the ability to pass were more likely to experience a variety of difficulties including harassment from staff and other visitors, difficulties being accepted to and staying in the shelters themselves, and being less likely to seek assistance from shelters in the first place.